viktor-nikolov/MicroBlaze-DDR3-tutorial/project_files/README.md

 > You therefore need to measure the duration of a positive pulse created on the pin A0 down to tens of microseconds.
 Even a cheap scope should be able to do that.

 Compilers do not like loops, which read data and do nothing with them.
 Such code is discarded by a compiler.
-In order to remove any dependency on compiler optimization I wrote the critical piece of code in assembly.
+In order to remove any dependency on compiler optimization I wrote the critical piece of code in MicroBlaze assembly.
 This is an excerpt from [main.cpp](MicroBlaze_DDR_speed_test_sw/DDR3_read_test/src/main.cpp):

 ```